ArmandDS/etlInsurance/README.rst

 2. Cash Flow: To extract a cashflow report by product by agencies and years
 3. Revenues: To extract a revenue report by product by agencies and years
 4. Products: to extract all products
-5. Agencies: to getall agenncies
+5. Agencies: to get all agencies

 **Categorization**